 Step back in time to the French Revolution and meet six women who lived through those disruptive times.
 RIBBONS OF SCARLET by Kate Quinn and five other authors consists of six interconnected stories of the revolution, each told by a different eyewitness.
 The half-dozen narrators who perform this audiobook add a hint of French accent to the dialogue, each highlighting her character’s temperament and station in life.
 Although the audiobook is fiction, the women themselves are historical figures.

 Meng Jin’s LITTLE GODS is part immigration story and part character study.
 After her mother dies, Liya travels from the United States to China to search for her father and to better understand her ambitious, smart mother, Su Lan.
 Su Lan’s life is revealed from the perspective of three people who knew her in different roles.
 Narrators Karen Huie, Francois Chau, and Emily Woo Zeller’s well-blended performances connect listeners to the full range of Su Lan’s experiences, from the Tiananmen Square demonstrations to single motherhood in a foreign land.

-Nine narrators were tapped to perform the personal essays collected in APPLE, TREE: WRITERS ON THEIR PARENTS, edited by Lisa Funderburg.
+Nine narrators were tapped to perform the personal essays collected in APPLE, TREE: WRITERS ON THEIR PARENTS, edited by Lise Funderburg.
 This moving anthology gathers stories from 25 authors who write about their relationship with either or both of their parents.
 Through laughter or tears, the authors tell stories about their mother’s cooking, their father’s careers, or the strength of genetics.
 Some essays are snapshots in time, others are tributes to a beloved parent, and all underscore the strong links we have to those who gave us life.

 What’s your favorite multi-narrator audiobook?